kousu/ffl/oauth2/README.md

 will be activated and listed on the WebUI.
 (to see the full list of implemented providers do ....)

+Plus *if you move servers* you will need to go and tell *each* OAuth provider your new address, because they generally whitelist what domains can go with each client app.
+Fuckers.

 In theory, then you need to integrate the auth handler with the rest of your (web) app.
 For now, just make sure you have python-Flask installed and do `./wedo.py`

+You also need `/usr/share/dict/words` installed (for pseudoanon)

+You also need to set up a VoIP provider and make the `./sms` script able to send messages if you want SMS auth.

 Issues
 ------